shamiul94/Automated-Reddit-Tools-Python/README.md

 1. Delete all comments of a user
 2. Delete all submissions of a user
 3. Download images from a subreddit
+4. Annoy a friend - Input your friends handle and the bot will reply to your friend's last 50 comments with a [Youtube link to Rick Astley's Never Gonna Give You Up](https://www.youtube.com/watch?v=dQw4w9WgXcQ) song.
+Let your friend know that you are always there for him.

 This list will grow in future.